niell-ion/TXRX-Doc-Hub/docs/derail/derail_overview.md

 * A slotted L-shaped mounting bracket is provided for welding to derail

 ### Sensor Module
-* Monitors the opening and closing of the derail by detecting the presence of the metal plate.
+* Monitors the opening and closing of the derail by detecting the presence of the metal plate

 ### Liquid-Tight Tubing
 * Protects the sensor wires